-Seawater temperatures over the 2022/2023 summer were below those likely to have caused severe thermal stress to corals within the Harbour.
-In situ records show summer water temperatures exceeded the short-term mean (2017-2019) but were lower than observed in 2020 when bleaching impacted corals across the harbour (Figure 3).
-Degree Heating Days (DHD, Garde et al. 2014) and Degree Heating Weeks (DHW, Liu et al. 2018) provide two summaries of possible temperature related stress to corals.
-DHD are calculated as the accumulated positive anomaly of summer sea-surface temperature compared with the historical monthly mean climatology of the region.
-A daily sea surface temperature of one degree higher than the historical mean temperature for that month results in one DHD.
-In contrast DHW estimate accumulated time of exposure of more than 1 degree above the mean of the hottest month from a location's climatology.
-Where positive temperature anomalies occur in the hottest summer months both DHW and DHD values will predict similar levels of bleaching probability.
-However, when anomalies are on the cusp of summer DHD will tend to overpredict likely thermal stress to corals.
-The mean accumulated DHD estimates for 2022/23 over the summer period (December to March inclusive) were 66 in the Mid Harbour and 62 in the Outer Harbour (Figure 4).
-These values are at the lower end of the 60-100 DHD threshold for potential severe bleaching.
-In contrast Degree Heating Week (DWH) estimates were generally below 2 and well below the level likely to cause coral bleaching.
-Individual colonies of Porites at Seal Rocks North and Seal Rocks South were the only bleached corals observed during surveys in early May 2023.
+Seawater temperatures over the 2023/2024 summer were higher than those likely to have caused severe thermal stress to corals within the Harbour.
+In situ records show summer water temperatures exceeded the short-term mean (2017-2019) and were reminiscent of temperatures observed in 2020 when bleaching impacted corals across the harbour (Figure 3).
+Degree Heating Weeks (DHW, Liu et al. 2018) provide a summary of possible temperature related stress to corals.
+DHW estimates accumulate time of exposure of more than 1 degree C above the mean of the hottest month from a location's climatology.
+Where positive temperature anomalies occur in the hottest summer months DHW values will predict levels of bleaching probability.
+Degree Heating Week estimates for 2023/24 over the summer period (December to March inclusive) in the Gladstone region were greater than 10, a level associated with extreme coral bleaching (Figure 4).
+Although temperatures had decreased by the time of survey in May 2024, individual colonies at Facing, Farmers, Seal Rocks North and Seal Rocks South were still undergoing bleaching (Table A 11).